ttaubert/octoblog/source/_posts/2013-04-30-stop-iteration-time.markdown

 will implement iterators and generators
 [once ES6 has been finalized](http://code.google.com/p/v8/issues/detail?id=2355).

-This post describes the current implementation in SpiderMonkey and includes the current state of the ES6 draft and discussions.
+This post describes the current implementation in SpiderMonkey and tries to include the current state of the ES6 draft and discussions.

 ## A simple generator